 is the average age of the Laureates in Economic Sciences the year they were awarded the prize.

-PRIZE IN ECONOMIC SCIENCES 2002 Daniel Kahneman has integrated insights from psychology into economics, thereby laying the foundation for a new field of research.
-His Nobel Lecture Maps of Bounded Rationality was delivered December 8, 2002.
+Daniel Kahneman, awarded the 2002 Prize, integrated insights from psychology into economics, thereby laying the foundation for a new field of research.
+His held his Prize Lecture Maps of Bounded Rationality on 8 December 2002.

 In this interview, 2009 Laureates Elinor Ostrom and Oliver E. Williamson talk about their research.

 The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel 2016 was awarded jointly to Oliver Hart and Bengt Holmström.

 Immediately following the announcement, Professor Per Strömberg, Chairman of the Economic Sciences Prize Committee, was interviewed about the 2016 Prize in Economic Sciences.Watch the interview

 Interview with Bengt Holmström following the announcement of the 2016 Prize in Economic Sciences.Interview with Bengt Holmström